 - Depending on the payment solution you decide to use, payments may be 100% tax deductible, as they are treated as an operating expense.

 - If the asset you are acquiring using a payment solution is going to generate $X per month in additional revenue and the monthly rental ($Y) < $X, then you’re in a net gain position.
 Acquiring that asset using a payment solution and leaving your cash for other needs is therefore a smart move.

-“I can just use our businesses line of credit.
+“I can just use our businesses overdraft or line of credit.
 It’s easy and cheaper”

-If you’re in the fortunate position to have a line of credit available for your business, this is a possibility.
-Do consider that lines of credit are established with security.
+If you’re in the fortunate position to have an overdraft or line of credit available for your business, this is a possibility.
+Do consider that these are often established with property security to reduce risk and therefore the rate.
 Depending on your circumstances, this security may be your personal assets, such as your principal place of residence.
 In the case of equipment finance payment solutions, the security associated with the agreement in most cases is the equipment itself, avoiding personal assets being used for security.

 So, if you’re looking at equipment for your business and considering your payment options, please take the time to assess the big picture and the potential for market or economic changes overnight.
 How will you prepare for that while taking advantage of the opportunities available by upgrading or adding to your business equipment assets?